john-pierce/pytest-tf-module/README.md

 ### tf_output

-Requesting the `tf_output` fixture returns a frozen dictionary representing the output of `terraform output`.
+Requesting the `tf_output` fixture returns a dictionary representing the output of `terraform output`.

 `tf_output` requests `tf_apply` and is often the only fixture needed.